 Because Pennypack Park is so vast, it touches a few of the neighborhoods.
-Some of the neighborhoods in the Northeast that are close to Pennypack Park include the Pennypack neighborhood, the edge of Bustleton/Krewstown neighborhood, Fox Chase neighborhood, and Rhawnhurst.
-If you are looking for apartment complexes that are near to Pennypack park, open up Google and type in ‘apartments near PennyPack Park’ and you should find several listings come up.
+Some of the neighborhoods in the Northeast close to Pennypack Park include the Pennypack neighborhood, the edge of Bustleton/Krewstown neighborhood, Fox Chase neighborhood, and Rhawnhurst.
+If you are looking for apartment complexes near Pennypack park, open up Google and type in ‘apartments near PennyPack Park’ and you should find several listings come up.
 Confirm that the apartment complex is close enough for you to one of the entrances, and remember not every entrance has a parking lot.

 You can also check out apartment listing websites to find apartments in these neighborhoods specific neighborhoods by typing in their names.

 Pennypack Park is a haven of natural beauty with its open spaces, lush greenery, and meandering trails – giving you the opportunity to enjoy the best of nature blended seamlessly with an urban city lifestyle.